SeanEaster/jax_russell/docs/usage.md

 import jax_russell
 ```

-For example, this computes the value of an option given in _The Complete Guide to Option Pricing Formulas_:
+For example, this computes the value of an example option given in _The Complete Guide to Option Pricing Formulas_:

 ```
 from jax import numpy as jnp